 Be sure to wrap the tape around the entire paw so that it doesn’t slip off.
 Once the bandage is in place, check it often to make sure that it isn’t too tight or too loose.
 You should be able to slip two fingers under the bandage easily.

 If it starts to get too loose, simply add more tape.
 If it gets too tight, you may need to replace the entire bandage.
+A sock bandage is a great way to protect your cat’s injury while allowing them to still move around freely.

 Just be sure to check the bandage often and adjust as needed!